-This course is for students who are certain they would like to enter the Faculty of Arts but have not yet committed to a single subject.
+This course is for degree students who are certain they would like to enter the Faculty of Arts but have not yet committed to a single subject.
 Students will explore a wide range of subjects including International Relations, Philosophy, History and Literature - in the broader sense.
-For those interested in Arts subjects underpinned by a 'Scottish' theme please see Making Scotland: Many Stories, One Nation.
+For those interested in Arts subjects underpinned by a 'Scottish' theme please see Scottish Studies.

 The curriculum for this course explores key concepts and theories in the Faculty of Arts at the University.

 - Critical Security and Terrorism

 - Human Rights Dynamics

 - Old English Heroic Literature